robertopc1/azure-functions-with-acre/README.md

 ## Features

-- Ingest & Write-Nehind patterns
+- Ingest & Write-Behind patterns
 - Use Redis OM .Net to update data in ACRE
 - Use Pub/Sub Trigger from Azure Functions Redis Extensions to listen to key event notifications for Write-Behind pattern
+  - Will update to use streams instead
 - Use SQL Trigger to listen for changes in Ingest pattern

 ## Architecture